Albert was born on the 2nd November 1890 in St Bees, Cumberland to Albert Isherwood and Martha Smith.

 Albert Arthur Magnall Isherwood, Esq., Deputy Director of Education, Tanganyika Territory.

-On the 11th June 1942 Albert was made an Additional Member of the Third Class, or Companion, of the Most Distinguished Order of Saint Michael and Saint George (CMG).
+On the 11th June 1942 Albert was made an Additional Member of the Third Class, or Companion, of the Most Distinguished Order of Saint Michael and Saint George (CMG) in the Kings Birthday Honours.
 (Supplement to the London Gazette, 11 June, 1942 – 2479).

 Albert died on the 19th August 1957 and was buried in Moshi Cemetery in Tanganyika.
 The following is engraved on his tombstone